How to Make it Fit: Writing a 5 Minute Investor Pitch (Quick Tips) Summary

 The Short Answer

-The best advice I can give you to get your message down to 5 minutes is to avoid thinking about all the little things, all the staying up late, all the code changes, every little piece of building your business.
+The best advice I can give you to get your message down to a 5 minute investor pitch is to avoid thinking about all the little things, all the staying up late, all the code changes, every little piece of building your business.
 Many founders are compelled to include that, think that it is important to share.
 But it’s not.
 Investors and your audience don’t need all of that information.
 Instead get up above it.
 Get a 30,000-foot view of your business and tell a story.

 Focus on that, and you can layer in the pieces of more detailed information that you want to convey.
 But only when you can illustrate clearly where it fits in the overall story.
 Getting up at that higher level of thinking about your business, you’ll better equipped to spend less than 5 minutes talking about it.
 The challenge with feel less severe, because it’s about telling a story and you know that you’ll have an opportunity to tell more of that story later.